LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-015-halogenix-dragonforce-ep/index.md

 banner:
   - imported/dnb-fix-015-halogenix-dragonforce-ep/image1119.jpeg
 description: >-
-  More stellar quality production from Don Halogenix, he&rsquo;s offered up 4 tracks of solid straight-up well-dressed badman business on the Dragonforce EP, out on Critical Music 8th of May.
-Title track Dragonforce is a proper stepper that wouldn&rsquo;t be out of place in the murkiest of sets, cutting through the rollers with crunch and attitude. [...]Read More...
+  More stellar quality production from Don Halogenix, he’s offered up 4 tracks of solid straight-up well-dressed badman business on the Dragonforce EP, out on Critical Music 8th of May.
+Title track Dragonforce is a proper stepper that wouldn’t be out of place in the murkiest of sets, cutting through the rollers with crunch and attitude. [...]Read More...
 published: true
 tags: feature
 featured: false